AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 * To avoid errors, the **Collect data for Heatmap service workflow** (collectDataHeatMapService) is now stopped by default.
 (NEO-33959)
 * Various improvements were implemented to optimize CPU usage for the campaigns dashboard.
 (NEO-46417)
 * To prevent crashes, the loadLibraryDebug JS method has been removed.
 (NEO-46968)
+* The remaining references to the log4j library have been removed from the Campaign installation on Windows.
+(NEO-44851)

 **Patches**

+* Fixed an issue which prevented you from using the **Merge selected lines** workflow option.
+(NEO-48488)
 * Fixed an issue which prevented the **Success** delivery indicator from being updated correctly when using Adobe Campaign Enhanced MTA.
 (NEO-50462)
 * Fixed an issue when resetting content approval in an email delivery, which prevented you from reapproving.
 (NEO-44259)
 * Fixed an issue which could prevent the **Delivery approval** button from being displayed.
 (NEO-47547)